veit/python-basics-tutorial/docs/appendix/checks.rst

                  db_path / f"{db_file_prefix}.json", create_dirs=True
              )

-         def create(self, item: dict):
+         def create(self, task: dict):
-             """Create an item
+             """Create a task

              Returns:
-                 id: The items id.
+                 id: The tasks id.
              """

              return id

          def read(self, id: int):
-             """Reads an item.
+             """Reads a task.

              Args:
-                 id (int): The item id of an item.
+                 id (int): The task id of an task.
              Returns:
-                 item: The item object."""
+                 task: The task object."""
-             return item
+             return task

          def update(self, id: int, mods):
-             """Update an item in the database.
+             """Update a task in the database.

              Args:
-                 id (int): The item id of an item. mods (Item): The modifications to be made to this item.
+                 id (int): The task id of a task. mods (Task): The modifications to be made to this task.
              """
              self._db.update(changes, doc_ids=[id])

          def delete(self, id: int):
-             """Deletes an item in the database.
+             """Deletes a task in the database.

              Args:
-                 id (int): The item id of an item.
+                 id (int): The task id of a task.
              """
              self._db.remove(doc_ids=[id])